synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     mcastRpc(1, 3, 'status', batmon_mv(), not readPin(BUTTON), button_count)
 ```

-The 1 here means group 1, which is the “broadcast” group in SNAP.
-The 3 specifies how many “hops” the status report should travel.
+The `1` here means **group 1**, which is the “broadcast” group in SNAP.
+The `3` specifies how many “hops” the status report should travel.

-‘status’ is the name of the function being invoked, and the last three parameters to mcastRpc() become the parameters to status() at the receiving nodes.
+‘status’ is the name of the function being invoked, and the last three parameters to mcastRpc() become the parameters to status() *at the receiving nodes*.
 In other words, they will see this as

 ```python
 Status( batmon_mv(), not readPin(BUTTON), button_count )